jskenney/modular-sanic/README.md

 sub_bp = Blueprint("auth_api_options", url_prefix="/auth")
 ```

-If that line is present, Modular Sanic will attempt to load the API endpoints from this file.
+If that line is present, Modular Sanic will attempt to load the API endpoints from this file and you can add new endpoints on the fly by simply added them to locations that are being scanned by the sanic software.